Common Mistakes in Insurance Claims and How to Avoid Them

 #2 Waiting Too Long to File a Claim

-One of the most common mistakes in car accident claims is procrastination.
+One of the most common mistakes in car insurance claims is procrastination.
 People simply wait too long to act after the incident.
 While we understand how overwhelming accidents are, it’s important to understand that you need to act quickly.

 The longer you wait, the more you hurt your claim and yourself.
 When you delay medical evaluation or care, you put your health at risk.
 Unfortunately, you also put your case in jeopardy.